-Of course, as with any offer of credit, you’ll need to meet the card issuer’s qualification criteria.
-It’s also common for balance transfer credit cards to charge an upfront fee that can equal about 3 percent or more of the total amount you’re transferring, as a fee for the service.
+Of course, as with any offer of credit, you'll need to meet the card issuer's qualification criteria.
+It's also common for balance transfer credit cards to charge an upfront fee for the service that can equal about 3% or more of the total amount you're transferring.

 Pros and Cons of Balance Transfers